AustralianBioCommons/ables/processes.md

 ## ABLeS process for different stages of a project's lifetime

-The Australian BioCommons and the bioinformatics leads for each participant have different roles during ABLeS project initiation, operation and close.
+The Australian BioCommons and the bioinformatics leads for each group have different roles during ABLeS project initiation, operation and close.

 ABLeS projects are led and maintained by their users with the support of the ABLeS team to facilitate access to ABLeS resources.